 Flood Tide Fishing for Tailing Redfish

-Tides and Currents
+Flood tide fishing and Currents

-And then another belly crawling beside a feeder creek!
-We made our approach and lined up a great cast only to break off the first fish and spooking the rest with bad lure presentations.
-We had a few great shots at but none came to hand.
-Its evenings with friends like this that remind me it’s not about how many fish we catch.
-It’s about the camaraderie and beautiful places fishing can take us.
+Fishing or any other outdoor activity is about camaraderie and beautiful places fishing can take us.
 The salt marsh is truly a magnificent place.
 The fish and wildlife that inhabit these remote sections of coast really make it special.
 I’m thankful for the leaders before us that had the foresight to protect places like North Inlet, Winyah Bay and Cape Romaine.
-For more information about flood tide fishing for tailing Redfish feel free to Contact ME.
+For more information about flood tide fishing for tailing Redfish feel free to contact us.